 All photos by Robert Zimmerman unless otherwise noted.

-Brenda Goldstein: Landscapes and the Aesthetics of Neglect
+BR Goldstein: Landscapes and Systems of Neglect

-Brenda Goldstein was recently in residence in the Ruby's painting studio (Oct 1–25).
+BR Goldstein was recently in residence in the Ruby's painting studio (Oct 1–25).
 She completed a new work, hosted tea time and meditation, taught a DukeCreate workshop, and gave a Ruby Friday presentation.
 Her piece Current Conditions is now on view.

-Brenda Goldstein is a visual artist from Toronto, Canada who has been living and working in Durham for the past two years.
+BR Goldstein is a visual artist from Toronto, Canada who has been living and working in Durham for the past two years.
 Her current focus is painting, but she has also worked in sculpture, performance, and creating large-scale installations in film and video.

 Goldstein was in residence in the Ruby’s painting studio for most of October, during which time she created a new work from repurposed material.
 She also led a DukeCreate workshop on mindful art-making and gave a Ruby Friday talk about the themes and influences of her work.